gregoraubrey/100DaysofCode/README.md

 - In the afternoon I read some more of *The Object-Oriented Thought Process*.

 I really enjoyed learning more about the history of ESM and how different projects adapted (or failed to adapt) to its introduction to the language.

+## Day 168
+*20230903*

+Today I did not have much spare time so I only managed to do a bit of reading.

+- In the morning I read a few pages of *Python Crash Course*.
+- In the afternoon I spent some time reading more of *The Object-Oriented Thought Process*.

+I am glad to have done a little bit of reading even though I did not have much free time today.